Possession of a Deadly Weapon With the Intent to Assault Someone

-Defenses for the Possession of a Deadly Weapon with Intent to Assault
+Defenses for the Possession of a Deadly Weapon With Intent to Assault

 Note that not all defenses against PC 17500 charges work in every case.
 A criminal defense lawyer in Los Angeles can review your case and decide on the best defense for your situation.
 A lawyer can work to show that:

-You Didn’t Have a Deadly Weapon
+You did Not Have a Deadly Weapon

 You should not face PC 17500 charges if you did not have a deadly weapon in your possession.
 Let’s say you had an item in your possession that does not qualify as a deadly weapon.
 Perhaps, for instance, you had a toy gun.
 Toy guns are not usually capable of causing someone serious injury.

-You Didn’t Intend to Assault Anyone
+You did Not Intend to Assault Anyone

 Your lawyer can argue that you had no intent to commit assault.
 Perhaps you had a deadly weapon, like a firearm.
 However, you can legally carry a firearm with the correct permits and approval.
 You should not be convicted under PC 17500 if you did not intend to hurt anyone.